leto/ramit-briefcase/outline.md

 procedures in Perl 6.
 For instance, a Perl 6 grammar can be defined once and then every call to a stored procedure can see if it parses in that grammar.

-### Helped add IPv6 support to Parrot
+### Helped add and test IPv6 support to Parrot
-This was no minor feat, as Parrot support Linux, *BSD, Windows and Solaris.
+This was no minor feat, as Parrot supports Linux, *BSD, Windows and Solaris.

 ### Jitterbug : Continuous integration system for Git
 This continuous integration system currently runs test suites and emails on build failures.
-It currently knows how to run tests for Perl 5, Perl 6, Parrot and Makefile-based projects.
-Running Python and Ruby are features that will come soon.
+It currently knows how to run tests for Perl 5, Perl 6, Ruby, Parrot and Makefile-based projects.
+Running Python and Javascript test suites are planned features.
 Currently Jitterbug drops in as a post-receive hook on Github, but it can also be used with pure-Git.

 ### WWW::Phylobox : Perl 5 interface to phylobox.com
 Phylobox.com is a web app on Google App Engine that helps evolutionary biologists